About Us

 I personally oversee all men's made to measure menswear orders, from the initial enquiry until you are wearing the garment.
 Phone me on 01874 623613 for a chat about your requirements.

 People from all walks of life use our shop.
 It is a great pleasure to meet many of you regularly in Brecon.
-Menswear customers include local families, farmers, boys and masters at Christ College in Brecon, military men, funeral directors, and professional people such as solicitors, barristers, architects, and accountants.
+Menswear customers include local families, farmers, boys and masters at Christ College in Brecon, military men (we also dispatch to BFPO addresses), funeral directors, and professional people such as solicitors, barristers, architects, and accountants.
 We value all your custom.

 Customers from all over the UK and abroad regularly come back to the shop in Brecon.
 Some are from families with local Welsh connections, some are people who found us when holidaying in Wales, and many are from word-of-mouth recommendations.
 They include politicians, a best-selling crime writer who lives in the United States, a consultant to the Prince of Wales, a television news anchor, and leading barristers.